Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Model and results

-\item The contour dynamics is non-local: one cannot find $\rho\in\N^*$ independent of $N$ such that, for any $\gamma^N\in\Omega^N_{\text{mic}}$ and any $x\in \gamma^N\cap(N^{-1}\Z)^2$, deciding whether $c\big(\gamma^N,(\gamma^N)^x\big)>0$ require only the knowledge of all points of the curve at $1$-distance at most $\rho/N$ from $x$.
-This is due to the fact that regions $1$ and $3$, or $2$ and $4$ of a curve in $\Omega^N_{\text{mic}}$ may be very close to each other, so that deleting a single block would create self-intersections in the interface, which is forbidden.
-This point is illustrated on Figure~\ref{fig_dyn_pas_monotone_et_non_local}. \end{itemize} \end{rmk}
+The non-locality is due to the fact that regions $1$ and $3$, or $2$ and $4$ of a curve in $\Omega^N_{\text{mic}}$ may be very close to each other as subsets of $\R^2$, so that deleting a single block would create self-intersections in the interface, which is forbidden.
+This point is illustrated on Figure~\ref{fig_dyn_not_monotone_non_local}. \end{itemize} \end{rmk}